micmejia/bible-dump/NKJV/Isaiah/Isa 57.md

 For I will not contend forever, Nor will I always be angry; For the spirit would fail before Me, And the souls _which_ I have made.

 ###### 17
-For the iniquity of his covetousness I was angry and struck him; I hid and was angry, And he went on [^e]backsliding in the way of his heart.
+For the iniquity of his covetousness I was angry and struck him; I hid and was angry, And he went on backsliding in the way of his heart.

 ###### 18
 I have seen his ways, and will heal him; I will also lead him, And restore comforts to him And to his mourners.